stepzhou/1004-scripts/README.md

 **grade_report_path:**

-Directly that contains the grade reports named as UNI.txt
+Directory that contains the grade reports named as UNI.txt

 Example
 -------